 Flying high at IWM Duxford

 Up up and away!
 Duxford is our absolute favourite of Imperial War Museum's 5 sites.
-It's just up the road from us, and like HMS Belfast, this is SO much more than a Victorian building full of glass cases (no offence British Museum) - the entire site IS the museum.
+It's just up the road from us, and like HMS Belfast, this is SO much more than a Victorian style building full of glass cases (no offence British Museum) - the entire site IS the museum.
 This famous RAF airfield played a crucial role in the Battle of Britain, and was still operational up to the Cold War.
 You are literally walking through history as you explore the runways, hangars and operation block.

 Plan to spend an entire day at Duxford, you'll need it - the site is huge, the largest air museum in Europe, and there is so much to see!
 Your visit begins in the Airspace hangar, home to iconic planes such as Concorde (which you can walk down), a Lancaster Bomber with its Dambusters bouncing bomb, a Vulcan, and if you look upstairs, a piece of the Wright Brother's plane.
 Don't miss Airborne Assault, the parachute regiment exhibition tucked away in the back left corner!